WeikFu/PSTDF/Experiments/Experiment5/data/README.md

-This is the two datasets used in the C/C++ experiment
+This is the two datasets used in the C/C++ experiment.
+Extract the 7z file and use it.